okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/react/sdkforyourapp.md

 #### 2: Set the configuration settings

-Set the configurations settings described in the previous section.
+Set the SDK's configurations values described in [Set the configuration values](#set-the-configuration-values).

 #### 3: Initialize the SDK